Skip to content Skip to footer navigation

 General tips to keep energy costs down

-Switching your TV and other devices off at the plug, instead of leaving them in standby mode, is another cost-saving measure.
-It won't make a huge difference to your energy bills, but it will add up over time, and is better for the environment too.
+Switching your TV and other devices off at the plug, instead of leaving them in standby mode, is a classic cost-saving measure.
+It won't make a huge difference to your energy bills but it will add up over time, especially if you own a lot of electronics.
+It's better for the environment too.

 This is particularly important for more power-hungry devices.
-For example, PVR (personal video recorder) devices use a lot of energy in standby mode, as they are always in an "in use" state, in case you want them to record something straight away.
+For example, PVRs (personal video recorders) and smart speakers use a lot of energy in standby mode, as they are always in an "in use" state.
+Smart speakers are never completely off as they're always listening for your voice commands.
+Instead, they shift into a low power mode which can gradually add to your energy bill.

-And it's not just old devices that are guilty of draining lots of power while they're not in use.
-Many new devices, like smart TVs for example, are now online by default and may also be connected to other smart devices in your home, meaning they are constantly draining power.
+Home entertainment tech has become more energy efficient over time, so newer devices will generally save on your power expenditure (although upgrading before you need to is usually a false economy).
+It's also worth noting that a lot of newer devices, like smart TVs, are now online by default and may also be connected to other smart devices in your home, meaning they are constantly draining power.
 Switching smart devices off when they're not in use can help you save on your energy bill.

 Alternatively, consider using a standby electricity controller for your home entertainment equipment.
 These devices automatically switch off appliances when they're not being used.